madrus/vue-spa/README.md

 Now, `app.js` will be generated in `dist/assets/js` folder.

+---

+### Hot Reloading

+Inside `build/dev-server.js`, we use two middleware plugins:

+- `webpack-dev-middleware` - to automatically rebuild the distribution files in memory instead of on disk
+- `webpack-hot-middleware` - to hot reload the changed section in the browser

+There are a couple of tricks we will need to do for the mechanism to start working.

+#### New entrypoint

-We will add a new entry point `webpack-hot-middleware/client` to the entry array.
+First, we will add a new entry point `webpack-hot-middleware/client` to the entry array.
 This added script will connect to the server to receive notifications when the bundler rebuilds, and then update the client bundle accordingly.